-The parcel fabric layer is published as a feature service that is consumed via the ArcGIS Pro client.
-Before you publish the parcel fabric, you need to prepare your environment for the publishing process.
+When working in an enterprise environment, the parcel fabric layer is published as a feature service to ArcGIS Enterprise.
+Before publishing the parcel fabric for editing in an enterprise environment, you need to prepare your environment for the publishing process.

 Prepare for publishing